During that brief window of time between fleeting youth and encroaching senility, I stumbled across online dating.

 In an effort to sidestep too much emphasis on outward beauty and embrace inner depth, intelligence and personality, I offer a few suggestions for the all-important First Meeting.

 1) Tuck a good pair of running shoes in your purse.
-Should the candidate be embarrassing, overly enthusiastic or bizarre in any way, discreetly escape to the ladies’ room, put them on, and run.
+Should the candidate be embarrassing or bizarre in any way, discreetly escape to the ladies’ room.
+Put on that pair, and run.

 2) Be prepared for prolonged non-verbal assessment of your romantic prospect because, as all women know, men love to talk about themselves.
 You will probably not get to talk at all.
 Maybe later.